mhvwerts/randommw/README.md

 ## Suggestions for future work

-- A simpler function for seeding the built-in MWC8222 generator from a 64-bit unsigned integer and a more general implementation of RanSetSeed, for better use with other PRNGs.
-We may discard the option of fully specifiying the state of the PRNG, as this is only needed in very exceptional cases.
-Deprecate `RanNormalSetSeedZig()`, and simply initialize the ziggurat separately with `zigNorInit()`.
 - Plug in other uniform PRNGs as the random source
 	- see [11] for conversion of random integers to useful floating point
 	- Any of the fast and well-performing generators tested in https://prng.di.unimi.it/